 If you use frozen or instant mashed potatoes, this is less than a 30-minute meal!

-- A super delish, creamy sauce that’s FULL of rich flavors!
+• A SUPER DELISH, CREAMY SAUCE that’s FULL of rich flavors!

-- The family-friendly recipe even the picky eaters will love!
+• A FAMILY FRIENDLY RECIPE even the picky eaters will love!

 RECIPE INGREDIENTS